mayflower/go-repro/README.md

  identifies the associated upstream host, _including_ the protocol.

- The local IP `0.0.0.0` causes the proxy to listen on all interfaces and is replaced with the actual IP targeted by the request (as stored in the HTTP host) during request rewriting.
+ The local IP `0.0.0.0` causes the proxy to listen on all interfaces and is replaced with the actual IP targeted by the request (as specified the HTTP host header) during request rewriting.

 ## Rewriting